Soundmatters/TapeCleaningWorkflow/TapeCleaningWorkflow.md

 7)  Simultaniously, wind the audio tape onto the supply side reel, and --in the opposite direction of the winding audio tape -- slowly pull the the cleaning tissue forward.

-*Example: audio tape and cleaning tissue moving in opposite directions.
+*Example: audio tape and cleaning tissue moving in opposite directions*
 ![](emulsion_7.jpg)

 8)  Repeat as needed.
 One pass, however, is normaly sufficient.

-Cleaning tissue with debris lifted from the emulsion layer of the audio tape.
+*Example: cleaning tissue with debris lifted from the emulsion layer of the audio tape*
 ![](emulsion_8a.jpg)